scipy/scipy.org/www/topical-software.rst

 - `pygame <http://www.pygame.org/hifi.html>`__: though intended for writing games using Python, its general-purpose multimedia libraries definitely have other applications in visualization.
 - `PyNGL <http://www.pyngl.ucar.edu/>`__: a Python module for creating publication-quality 2D visualizations, with emphasis in the geosciences.
 PyNGL can create contours, vectors, streamlines, XY plots, and overlay any one of these on several map projections.
 PyNGL's graphics are based on the same high-quality graphics as the NCAR Command Language and NCAR Graphics.
 - `Veusz <http://home.gna.org/veusz/>`__ : a scientific plotting package written in Python.
 It uses `PyQt <https://riverbankcomputing.com/software/pyqt/intro>`__ and `Numpy <http://www.numpy.org/>`__.
 Veusz is designed to produce publication-ready Postscript output.
+- `Yellowbrick <https://github.com/DistrictDataLabs/yellowbrick>`_ A suite of custom matplotlib visualizers for scikit-learn estimators to support visual model selection, evaluation, and diagnostics.

 Data visualization (mostly 3-D, surfaces and volumetric rendering)
 ------------------------------------------------------------------